Getting some more art journals done, I was able to incorporate the same subject into two different books.

 (remember to click on images to see them larger)

-The first book is Karen's and it is on Freedom.
+Karen's and it is on Freedom.

 I chose to do Jackson Pollock, because his outlook on art is that of expression, not necessarily completion.